Top Things to do in Cartagena Colombia

 If you’re looking for an affordable beach to spend the day at, this is the one!
 We didn’t get a chance to go but I’ve heard great reviews from it.
 Juan Ballena does excellent tours hear.

 This is probably the most popular island destination, and thus of course, your most expensive.
-A friend I had met from Chicago did a full day tour with scuba diving, lunch and island hopping here for roughly $270,000 COP.
+A friend I had met from Chicago did a full day tour with scuba diving, lunch and island hopping here for roughly $270,000 COP, or $70 USD.

-The beaches on Barú are quaint and intimate, with the exception of Playa Blanca, which is the most expensive of Barú’s beaches.
+The beaches on Barú are quaint and intimate, with the exception of Playa Blanca (mentioned above), which is the most expensive of Barú’s beaches.
 You can’t go wrong here for a relaxing, white sand filled afternoon.

-This was a great way to spend an hour or two if you’re looking for something to do in Cartagena.
-It’s $25,000 COP to get in, but well worth it.
+This was a great way to spend a couple of hours if you’re looking for something to do in Cartagena.
+It’s $25,000 COP to get in, $6 USD, and well worth it.
 This old fortress has so much history and is so beautiful to walk around.
-You can walk all the way up to the top and then explore the tunnels underneath.
+You can walk all the way up to the top to get an amazing view of the city and then explore the tunnels underneath.

 Our hostel had a great deal on visiting this mud volcano for the afternoon.
-I was a little skeptical at first but it turned out to be one of my favourite experiences!
+I was a little skeptical at first but it turned out to be one of my favourite things to do in Cartagena Colombia!

 Any things to do in Cartagena Colombia to add that you absolutely loved?
 Scroll down and comment them below!